 A broad range of community facilities are located in the City of Page.
 These include two museums, a community center, a library, a recreation center, a visitor center, one golf course, three parks, six lighted tennis courts, and several football, softball and baseball fields.

 Medical Facilities.
 Medical facilities include an accredited hospital, medical and dental offices, and various adjunct medical services.
-Medical specialists comes from other cities on rotation to serve the citizens of Page.
+Medical specialists come from other cities on rotation to serve the citizens of Page.
 Lifeline helicopter service is also available.

 Government.
 The City of Page follows a Council-Manager form of government.
 Legislative policy is set by the elected Councilors and administered by the City Manager who is appointed by the City Council.
 The City Council consists of a Mayor who serves a two-year term and six Councilors who serve staggered four-year terms.
 The Mayor and Councilors are elected at-large (City-wide).
 The Council elects one of the six members to serve as the Vice Mayor and to act in the Mayor's absence.
 The City Council operates in compliance with the Arizona Revised Statutes, the City of Page Municipal Code, and Robert's Rules of Order of Modified Parliamentary Rules.